Aminamalik648/Pishing-url-detector-app/README.md

-🚨 Phishing & Fraud Detector App
+🚨 Phishing Url Detector App
 This is an Android application built using Java and Android Studio that detects fraudulent messages and malicious URLs using AI-based spam detection and Google Safe Browsing API.
 It aims to help users stay protected from phishing attempts, spam messages, and dangerous links.

 ✅ Features